Overview

 Access to the file system and network is possible

-Ensure only users with administrator privileges can edit scripts
+Ensure that only users with administrator privileges can edit scripts

 Performance